AmericanManufacturingCohort/HR-CDM-Specification/README.md

+# AMC HR-CDM Specification

 This repository houses the main source of the AMC HR-CDM Specification document and we welcome public participations to contribute to the development of the specification.

 The document is accessible as a wiki page at [https://github.com/AmericanManufacturingCohort/HR-CDM-Specification/wiki](https://github.com/AmericanManufacturingCohort/HR-CDM-Specification/wiki)

-# Contributing to the AMC HR-CDM Specification Document
+## Contributing to the AMC HR-CDM Specification Document

 Using the Github resource management system, you can propose a file change to the source document and we will integrate the changes if they are relevant and useful.
 The guide below gives you a step-by-step instruction on how to contribute to the development of the AMC HR-CDM specification document.